Before we get into the journaling...

 Love, The Universe."

-Also, I believe that God give us the desires of our hearts.
+I also believe that God, or the Universe, give us the desires of our hearts.

-But it's not like, "Oooh, I want that car!" and God gives us a car.
+But it's not like, "Oooh, I want that car!" and God gives us that car.

 It's in the sense that the desires of our heart are PUT THERE by God.